 The most common question I’ve been asked when training salespeople, is how to close the deal.
 Everyone seems stuck on that final step in the process.

-In trying to convince myself that every had done that could be done, I was still had this feeling that I could have done more.
+In trying to convince myself that everything had been done that could be done, I was still had this feeling that I could have done more.
 What was I missing?

 Finally, the mystery and growing stress got to me, and I realized that I didn’t know what I didn’t know!
 But chance, there was a sales seminar happening locally that weekend, and I decided to get some help from an expert.